Guerrilla marketing: Ambush marketing

 Ambush marketing is a form of associative marketing, used by an organization to capitalize upon the awareness, attention, goodwill, and other benefits, generated by having an association with an event or property, without that organization having an official or direct connection to that event or property.

 This form of marketing is typically seen at major events where rivals of official sponsors attempt to build an association with the event and increase awareness for their brands, sometimes covertly.
 For example, during the 2012 London Olympics, footwear maker Nike created 'find your Greatness' spots where they featured athletes from several locations called London (but without showing the real London or referring to the Olympic games).
 This was intended to build a strong association between the London Olympics and Nike.

 Stealth marketing

 Stealth marketing is a type of surreptitious advertising in which a product or service is promoted in a way that is intended to draw attention without appearing to be promotional.
+This often involves a popular social media account seemingly unaffiliated with the advertiser such as an influencer or news account, appearing to post about it organically in their own style but with the subject being exclusively the company or marketing campaign being promoted and only talking about the subject positively, without explicitly disclosing the post as an advertisement.
+The account does not disclose that they accept advertising nor offer advertising services publicly.

+This is intended to increase revenue by displaying apparent authenticity, thus aiming to eliminate consumer friction or refusals found when presenting disclosed advertising, by aiming to use the same trust as consumer-to-consumer Word-of-mouth marketing (WOM) but differs from it by being under direct control of the advertiser as a planned, one-time advertising post on an account, without relying on consumer loyalty and bypassing social media platforms' advertising platforms, potentially leading to lower upfront investment and wider reach.
+In some countries, these practices are widespread among locally popular social media accounts and may be combined with Astroturfing campaigns and this type of advertising post can also be ordered repeatedly by the same advertiser.
+This type of advertising can constitute a significant fraction of an account's revenue.